debbie-tommy/lurkaround/README.md

 You are prohibited from modifying the backend.
 No work needs to be done on the backend.
 It's provided to you simply to power your frontend.

 The backend server exists in your individual repository.
-After you clone this repo, you must run `yarn install` in `backend` directory once.
+After you clone this repo, you must run `npm install` in `backend` directory once.

-To run the backend server, simply run `yarn start` in the `backend` directory.
+To run the backend server, simply run `npm start` in the `backend` directory.
 This will start the backend.

 To view the API interface for the backend you can navigate to the base URL of the backend (e.g. `http://localhost:5005`).
 This will list all of the HTTP routes that you can interact with.

 We have provided you with a very basic starting database containing two users and one public channel with messages.
 You can look in `backend/database.json` to see the contents.

 Your backend is persistent in terms of data storage.
 That means the data will remain even after your express server process stops running.
-If you want to reset the data in the backend to the original starting state, you can run `yarn reset` in the backend directory.
+If you want to reset the data in the backend to the original starting state, you can run `npm run reset` in the backend directory.
 If you want to make a copy of the backend data (e.g. for a backup) then simply copy `database.json`.
-If you want to start with an empty database, you can run `yarn clear` in the backend directory.
+If you want to start with an empty database, you can run `npm run clear` in the backend directory.

 Once the backend has started, you can view the API documentation by navigating to `http://localhost:[port]` in a web browser.